blairw/blairw/README.md

-Blair Wang is a PhD Candidate supervised by scholars from UNSW Sydney and The University of Sydney.
+Blair Wang is an Information Systems lecturer in Sydney, Australia.
 Some of his GitHub repositories that you may be interested in include:

 ### Research projects